robertbaker13/phase-0-handbook/peer-pairing-sessions.md

 * You can work on any of the challenges for the week except for the solo challenges.
 * You must pair on "Mandatory Pairing" challenges.
 * Guided Pairing Sessions (GPS) DO NOT count as peer-pairing sessions.
+* The number of peer pairing sessions you complete is self reported and on an honor system.
+* You must give feedback to your pair after every session.

 ## Courtesy